ClementNerma/NightOS/docs/specs/shell-scripting.md

 { command pos1 -s --long }
 ```

 The `char` type contains a _grapheme cluster_, which may be composed of multiple Unicode codepoints.
 A `string` is composed of multiple `char`s.
 There is also the `num` type which accepts integers and floating-point numbers, and `any` which allows values of all types.
+Finally, there is the `void` type which cannot be written 'as is' but is used in special contexts like [commands return values](#commands-typing).
+It's a type that contains no data at all.

 There are also _presential arguments_, which are dash arguments that take no value.
 The command will simply check if the argument was provided or not.